OpenDAoC/OpenDAoC-Core/SRD/03_Magic_Systems/Spell_Effects_System.md

 - Uses pending effects queue for complex state management

 ### Effect Groups

+**Game Rule Summary**: Effect groups allow different spells that do similar things to be treated as the same effect for stacking purposes.
+For example, different strength buffs from different spell lines all belong to the same effect group, so only the best one will apply even if they have different names.
+This prevents players from stacking multiple similar buffs from different sources.

 Effect groups allow different spells to be treated as the same for stacking: